DataFire/Integrations/integrations/generated/google_iam/README.md

 #### Input
 * input `object`
   * pageSize `integer`: Optional limit on the number of roles to include in the response.
-  * pageToken `string` (values: BASIC, FULL): Optional pagination token returned in an earlier ListRolesResponse.
+  * pageToken `string`: Optional pagination token returned in an earlier ListRolesResponse.
   * parent **required** `string`: The resource name of the parent resource in one of the following formats:
   * showDeleted `boolean`: Include Roles that have been deleted.
   * view `string` (values: BASIC, FULL): Optional view for the returned Role objects.